On medial Latin quandles and affine modules: Quandles versus affine modules

 induces a fully faithful embedding $\operatorname{res}\colon \AM_\D\inj\AM_\L$.
 By Theorem \ref{thm:main} and Remark \ref{rmk:medial}, the composite functor $\Alex\circ \operatorname{res}$ is an equivalence of categories from $\AM_\D$ to the category of midpoint quandles and quandle homomorphisms.
 By Corollary \ref{cor:every-MC}, the inclusion functor $\iota$ from the latter category into $\Comm$ is also an equivalence of categories.
 On the other hand, Remark \ref{rmk:medial} shows that $\operatorname{mid}\colon\AM_\D\to\Comm$ is the composite functor

 Hence, $\operatorname{mid}$ is an equivalence of categories. \end{proof}

-\begin{rmk} It is interesting to compare Corollary \ref{cor:main} with the third part of \cite{rack-roll}*{Thm.\ 5.2}.
-The first half of the latter result can be rephrased to state that the category of modules over $\D$ is equivalent to the category $\mathcal{C}$ of commutative quandles that are also abelian group objects in the category of quandles.
-Since all group objects in the category of racks are medial (see \cite{rack-roll}*{Lem.\ 4.3}), Corollary \ref{cor:main} can be viewed as a basepoint-free or identity-free version of \cite{rack-roll}*{Thm.\ 5.2} in the sense that morphisms in $\AM_\D$ need not preserve identity elements.
+\begin{rmk} It is interesting to compare Corollary \ref{cor:main} with a certain theorem of Gr\o sfjeld \cite[][Thm.\ 5.2]{rack-roll}.
+Consider the category $\mathsf{Ab}(\mathsf{Qnd})$ of abelian group objects in the category of quandles, and let $\mathcal{C}$ be the full subcategory of commutative quandles in $\mathsf{Ab}(\mathsf{Qnd})$.
+One part of Gr\o sfjeld's result can be rephrased to state that the category of modules over $\D$ is equivalent to $\mathcal{C}$.
+Since all objects in $\mathsf{Ab}(\mathsf{Qnd})$ are also medial quandles (see \cite[][Lem.\ 4.3]{rack-roll}), Corollary \ref{cor:main} can be viewed as a basepoint-free or identity-free version of \cite[][Thm.\ 5.2]{rack-roll} in the sense that morphisms in $\AM_\D$ need not preserve identity elements.

-The second half of the third part of \cite{rack-roll}*{Thm.\ 5.2} can be rephrased to state that the full subcategory of cocommutative quandles in $\mathcal{C}$ is equivalent to the category of vector spaces over $\Z/3$.
-This makes for an interesting comparison with Corollary \ref{cor:cocomm}; it is possible to show in purely quandle-theoretic terms that the order of every finite commutative kei is a power of $3$ (see \cite{kei}*{Thm.\ 5}). \end{rmk}
+Another part of Gr\o sfjeld's result can be rephrased to state that the full subcategory of cocommutative quandles in $\mathcal{C}$ is equivalent to the category of vector spaces over $\Z/3$.
+This makes for an interesting comparison with Corollary \ref{cor:cocomm}; indeed, it is possible to show in purely quandle-theoretic terms that the order of every finite commutative kei is a power of $3$ (see \cite[][Thm.\ 5]{kei}). \end{rmk}

 In particular, combining Theorem \ref{thm:main} and Corollary \ref{cor:main} with Lemmas \ref{lemma:ess-inj} and \ref{lemma:linear} yields the following.